 - 30-day money-back guarantee

-ExpressVPN is one of the fastest high-quality VPNs I’ve tested, which is why it takes the top spot for streaming the Russian Grand Prix.
+ExpressVPN is one of the fastest high-quality VPNs I’ve tested, which is why it takes the top spot for streaming the Italian Grand Prix.
 I ran multiple speed tests when connected to ExpressVPN servers in the US, UK, France, Australia, and Brazil – my speeds never dropped below 30Mbps, which is more than fast enough to stream in HD without any lag or buffering.